MTST – Massage Therapy

 2 Credits Total (25-20-0)

 The various stages of the human lifespan are studied in this course.
 Applying therapeutic massage treatment for healthy populations throughout the lifespan is the primary focus.
 The areas of consideration include pregnancy, infancy, childhood, adolescence, adulthood, and geriatric.
-Breast massage is also introduced.
+Pharmacology is introduced with a focus on potential interactions between medication and massage therapy practice.

 MTST 274